Last Updated on April 26, 2021 by Maggie Sutton

-May is known as Military Appreciation Month, and we want to celebrate by saying thank you to the United States Army.
+May is Military Appreciation Month, so we want to celebrate by saying thank you to the United States Army.
 We also need to say thank you to the Army Reserves, and the National Guard.
 These service members choose to commit their lives to protecting the United States and lend their support to other countries all over the world.
-They sacrifice on a regular basis, whether that means moving three times more than civilian families do in a year, fighting on the frontlines of war, or working on peacetime opportunities worldwide.
-They join the United States Army, and in doing so, ensure our safety and freedom.
+They sacrifice on a regular basis, whether that means moving their families across country, fighting on the frontlines of war, or working on peacetime opportunities worldwide.
+These heroes joined the United States Army, and in doing so, ensure our safety and freedom.

 History of Military Appreciation Month

-In 1999, Senator John McCain put forth legislation asking to make May our National Military Appreciation Month.
+In 1999, the late Senator John McCain put forth legislation asking to make May our National Military Appreciation Month.
 The House of Representatives and Senate also adopted resolutions at that point, asking for Americans to honor U.S. Service Members during the month of May each year.
-The President of the United States is also encouraged to issue his or her personal proclamation to United States citizens to observe Military Appreciation Month.
+The President of the United States also issues a personal proclamation to United States citizens to observe Military Appreciation Month.
 These proclamations give us an entire month to say thank you to our Army soldiers and all our Armed Forces members.

 The United States Army

 The U.S. Army is one of five branches of the United States military.
-There are more than 700,000 soldiers in this particular branch of our military, some serving as Army National Guards, Army Reservists, and active Army soldiers.
+There are more than 700,000 soldiers in this particular branch of our military, some serving in the Army National Guard, as Army Reservists, or active Army soldiers.
 They sometimes utilize watercraft and aircraft, but they are mostly responsible for land-based combat at home and around the world.